cintia-shinoda/cintia-shinoda/README.md

 <h2 align="center">Hi there, I'm Cintia 👋</h2>

-🌱 Currently pursuing a Bachelor's Degree in Data Science
+🌱 Currently pursuing a Bachelor's Degree in Data Science and a Specialization in Applied Mathematical Methods

 🎓 BTech in Systems Analysis and Development | MBA in Artificial Intelligence and Machine Learning

-👩🏻‍💻 Knowledge and experience in Python, SQL, R, and Excel
+👩🏻‍💻 Knowledge and experience in Python, SQL, and R

 💻 Data Science and Artificial Intelligence